CocoaNutsUIUC/HealthKit-Demo/README.md

     }
 ```

-- This function is pretty similar to our `readWeightAndHeight()` function.
-The main difference is that in each completion handler, we take the collection of data points, `samples`, and apply map-reduce to compute its average.
+- This function is pretty similar to `readWeightAndHeight()`.
+The main difference is that in each completion handler, we take the collection of data points (`samples`) and apply map-reduce to compute its average.

-Lastly, don't forget to actually call this function!
+Lastly, don't forget to actually call the function!

 Update `askForHealthKitAccess()` to add `readActivitiesData()` to the `else` clause:

 ``` swift
     private func askForHealthKitAccess() {